wp-plugins/mcatfilter/readme.txt

 * Excluded categories are still available through custom queries
 * Fully integrated with the WordPress internationalization API

-= Fixes and improvements of version 0.4.1 =
+= Fixes and improvements of version 0.4.2 =

-* New option for global exclusion/inclusion in feeds.
-* Ability to select filter extent (i.e. home page only, search page, etc...)
+* Fixes a display bug when saving options

 = Upcoming additions and improvements =